belastingdienst/opr-paas/docs/user-guide/02_groups-and-users.md

 !!!
 Note

-    When both an LDAP query and a list of users is defined, the users from the list are added in addition to the users from the LDAP group.
-If the user from the list was already added through the LDAP group, the user is simply ignored.
+    When both an LDAP query and a list of users is defined, the LDAP query takes precedence above the users.
+This because `oc adm group sync` overwrites / errors when there are already users in the group which it believes it should create.

 !!! example